Authorization Holds

 You can retrieve either an array of all authorization holds for a given deposit account or details on a specific hold on a given card by its ID.

-Card authorization holds are separate from transaction holds, which may be applied to any deposit transaction.
+Card authorization holds are distinct from transaction holds, which may be applied to any deposit transaction.
 For more information, see Transaction Holds.

 The following table describes the different types of messages that pass between the card issuer and Mambu, depending on the type of authorization initiated.